dmarciano/RandomStringGenerator/README.md

 ### ***COMING SOON***

 ## Future Plans
-- Logical ORing of pattern groups
+- Fluent interface to allow building patterns from objects instead of strings

 ## Contributing
 Contributing to this project is welcome.
 However, we ask that you please follow our [contributing guidelines](./CONTRIBUTING.md) to help ensure consistency.